genesiscloud/genesis-cloud-inference-articles/art03.md

 ## Step 4.
 Convert ONNX format to TensorRT plan using Python

-To perform inference of ONNX model using TensorRT, it must be pre-processed using TensorRT ONNX parser.
-We will start with conversion of the ONNX representation to TensorRT plan.
+To perform inference of the ONNX model using TensorRT, it must be pre-processed using the TensorRT ONNX parser.
+We will start with conversion of the ONNX representation to the TensorRT plan.
 The TensorRT plan is a serialized form of a TensorRT engine.
 The TensorRT engine represents the model optimized for execution on a chosen CUDA device.